 Lastly, although this would probably be one of the first things you look at, there are the general settings to be set for MainWP.
-These include a number of options, including but not limited to, the ability to hide the network on child sites, adding a notification email address, choosing whether to use WP-Cron, a number of upgrade, data-return and backup options, as well as a number of advanced options.
+These include a number of options, including but not limited to, the ability to hide the network on Child Sites, adding a notification email address, choosing whether to use WP-Cron, a number of upgrades, data-return, and backup options, as well as a number of advanced options.

 Documentation and Support